 The Uniform Monday Holiday Act gives workers a three-day weekend.
 It also gives shops and marketers a chance to have special Presidents’ Day sales.

 Presidential facts and ‘firsts’

-In January 2017, Donald J. Trump made history when he took the oath of office as the 45th president of the United States.
-At 70 years old, he became the oldest elected president.
-Before Trump, Ronald Reagan was the oldest person to take office.
-He was 69 years old when he became president in 1981.
+In January 2021, Joe Biden made history when he took the oath of office as the 46th president of the United States.
+At 78 years old, he became the oldest elected president.
+Before Biden, Donald Trump was the oldest person to take office.
+He was 70 years old when he became president in 2017.

-As the first billionaire president, Trump also replaced John F. Kennedy, the 35th president, as the richest man to serve as president.
+Trump was the first billionaire president, he replaced John F. Kennedy, the 35th president, as the richest man to serve as president.